MichaelMCE/p2pfile/readme.txt

 		p2pfile v3.01

-An example of multipart Peer To Peer file transfers over TCP/IP, supporting both encryption and compression.
+Multipart Peer To Peer file transfers over TCP/IP, supporting both encryption and compression.
 P2Pfile may act as either the server or the send/get client.

 To enable server: